LennartKoehler/dolphin/lib/cube/README.md

 ## Overview

-CUBE (CUDA Boost Engine) is a high-performance framework designed for accelerating NxNxN matrix operations and Fourier Transform computations using CUDA and CPP(OpenMP).
+CUBE (CUDA Boost Engine) is a high-performance framework designed for accelerating 3D matrix operations and Fourier Transform computations using CUDA and CPP(OpenMP).
 This framework supports CPU-based, multi-threaded, and GPU-accelerated operations, enabling efficient handling of large complex matrices with advanced matrix multiplication, element-wise operations, and Fourier transformations.

 ## Key Features